hellowac/mapnik-wiki-zh-cn/Ideas.md

 6) <strike>be able to construct file names from tag values in XML (e.g. "symbol_file=parking.svg" should be mapped to e.g. ~/mapnik/parking.svg or http://example.com/parking.svg).
 Right now, people resort  to generating XML styles by a script.</strike> (done, see "PathExpressions")

-7) when there is a very curvy road, place the name along a smoothed line (when the text is not centered to the line but with a dy)
+7) when there is a very curvy road, place the name along a smoothed line (when the text is not centered to the line but with a dy) (nearly done)

-8) multi-line text constructed from several tags, e.g. for peak name and height (can be done when you accept the same styling for these text fragments)
+8) <strike>multi-line text constructed from several tags, e.g. for peak name and height (can be done when you accept the same styling for these text fragments)</strike>

 9) stronger coupling between icon and text (maybe similar to the ShieldSymbolizer?) so that manual text dy tweaking is not required anymore (want to be able to say: "place this icon in size 20x20  and put the text in size 12pt five pixels below it")